pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 For now, my only recommendation is to restrict the process of highlighting to categories (2), (3), (4) and to put a greater emphasis on writing notes into a notebook.

 ### 4: Anti-Library
-A personal library represents the corpus of books a reader has read so far.
-It is also a physical, or digital, representation of the different fields of knowledge a reader is knowledgable about and maybe even about his depth of understanding.
-But what a library isn't representing is the lack of knowledge and understanding, the anti knowledge.
+A personal library represents a corpus of books a reader has read so far.
+It is also a physical, or digital, representation of the different fields of knowledge a reader is knowledgable about.
+It can also be an indicator of his depth of understanding of a specific field.
+What a library isn't representing is the lack of knowledge and understanding, the anti-xknowledge.
 Based on that realization Nassim Taleb described the concept of an **Anti-Library** in his book [Black Swan].
-An anti-library not only contains the books read but also books the reader hasn't gotten around to so far and therefore shows knowledge that he lacks.
+An anti-library not only contains the books read but also books the reader hasn't gotten his hands on so far and therefore shows knowledge that he lacks.
 It is an exercise in personal sceptisism, to understand ones own limitations and should act as a humbling experience.

 <!-- internal references -->
 [4: Anti-Library]: #4-anti-library